ktomanelli/Technicode.io/src/posts/2020-10-24-building_a_gatsby_blog_site_with_markdown_content/index.md

 }
 ```

-This will display each post's title and date posted.
-For now the Link tag just as a 'to' property pointing to '/' which is the root.
-Next we'll have to set up...
+This will display each post's title and date posted, allowing us to click between each post to view.

+Now, aside from some styling, the blog site is done!
+I'm completely off WordPress, in fact I've written this entire blog post in markdown rather than in WordPress' editor and it's been a much more enjoyable experience.

+Now I'm looking forward to making some blog posts that aren't about issues with my blog site!

+If you'd like to look at the code for this blog/site, you can do so [here](https://github.com/ktomanelli/Technicode.io)